stteff/An-Open-Educational-RPi-Robot/README.md

 Any computer capable to run Scratch 1.4 (the version supporting the [Mesh](https://en.scratch-wiki.info/wiki/Mesh) method), connected to the same LAN as Raspberry Pi, could become the robot control center:

   1. > [Download Scratch 1.4](https://scratch.mit.edu/scratch_1.4/)
-  2. > Replace your Scratch.image file with the one having Mesh enabled ([for Windows](/docs/scratch.image)
+  2. > Replace your Scratch.image file in the Scratch directrory (in Program files folder), with the one having Mesh enabled [for Windows](/docs/scratch.image)

 ## License